Matthew Mercer

-Matthew Christopher Miller, known professionally as Matthew Mercer or Matt Mercer, is an American voice actor, game designer, gamemaster and singer.
+Matthew Christopher Miller, known professionally as Matthew Mercer or Matt Mercer, is an American voice actor, game designer, and gamemaster.
 He has been a voice-over artist in video games and animation since 2002.

 Notable animation credits include Levi Ackerman in Attack on Titan, Kiritsugu Emiya in Fate/Zero, Jotaro Kujo in JoJo's Bizarre Adventure, Yamato in Naruto, Trafalgar Law in One Piece, Hit in Dragon Ball Super, and Leorio in Hunter x Hunter.

-Mercer's video games credits include Leon S. Kennedy in Resident Evil 6, Kurtis Stryker in Mortal Kombat, Chrom in Fire Emblem, Jack Cooper in Titanfall 2, Cole Cassidy in Overwatch, Yusuke Kitagawa in Persona 5, Goro Majima in Like a Dragon, Ganondorf in The Legend of Zelda: Tears of the Kingdom, Espio the Chameleon in Sonic the Hedgehog, Shroud in Dispatch and Vincent Valentine in Final Fantasy VII Rebirth.
+Mercer's video games credits include Leon S. Kennedy in Resident Evil 6, Kurtis Stryker in Mortal Kombat, Chrom in Fire Emblem, Jack Cooper in Titanfall 2, Cole Cassidy in Overwatch, Yusuke Kitagawa in Persona 5, Goro Majima in Like a Dragon, Ganondorf in The Legend of Zelda: Tears of the Kingdom, Espio the Chameleon in Sonic the Hedgehog, Shroud in Dispatch, Minsc in Baldur's Gate 3 and Vincent Valentine in Final Fantasy VII Rebirth.

 Mercer developed and served as the Dungeon Master for the Dungeons & Dragons web series Critical Role since it premiered in 2015.
 He is the chief creative officer of Critical Role Productions.
 As a game designer, he has worked on tabletop role-playing game books such as Explorer's Guide to Wildemount (2020), Tal'Dorei Campaign Setting Reborn (2022), Critical Role: Call of the Netherdeep (2022), and Daggerheart (2025).

 Early life

 Matthew Christopher Miller was born in Palm Beach Gardens, Florida.
 He is primarily of Scottish descent.
 His family moved to Los Angeles when he was eight years old.
 He attended Agoura High School in Agoura Hills, California.
 His father was a musician/audio engineer and his mother was an actress and writer.
 He has a brother who is a musician under the stage name Dave Heatwave.
 He spoke with a stutter when he was young, leading his father (who also stuttered) to recruit a speech therapist who managed to reduce the effects to the point that only certain words trigger it.
+He stated that practicing voices, theater and singing helped him conquer his stutter.
 He adopted "Mercer", which members of his family had used in the past, as his stage surname because his birth name was too similar to someone already represented by SAG-AFTRA.
 He had a stint as a member of The Groundlings.